Big Sky Blue | Observations

 Partnering with MIT’s Teaching Systems Lab, Big Sky Blue conducted 40 intensive interviews with educators across the country to build a deep, intimate understanding of teachers’ on-the-ground experience—to inform a series of recommendations for school- and system-level leaders.
 You can read the full report, or explore the interview transcripts to hear teachers talking in their own words.

-Dreaming of School
+Dreaming School

 I believe that we learn by practice.
 Whether it means to learn to dance by practicing dancing or to learn to live by practicing living, the principles are the same….One becomes, in some area, an athlete of God.